aledepau101/odin-recipes/README.md

 # odin-recipes
-My Current Project is to create a recipe page which will include showing different cuisines with image representations.
+My Current Project is to create a recipe page with HTML AND CSS which will include different cuisines with image representations, recipes, and ingredients.